What Is Jig Boring Machine?- Types and Working

 1. Vertical Milling Machine Type

-It relates in construction to a vertical milling machine.
-The spindle rotates on a vertical column and the horizontal table rests on the bed in front of the column.
+In terms of construction, this type of machine resembles a vertical milling machine.
+The spindle is mounted on a vertical column, while the horizontal table is positioned on the bed directly in front of the column.

 2. Planer Type